wandb/docs/content/guides/integrations/lightning.md

 ## Examples

-You can follow along in our video tutorial with our tutorial colab [here](https://wandb.me/lit-colab).
+You can follow along in a video tutorial with a Colab [here](https://wandb.me/lit-colab).

 ## Frequently Asked Questions